A huge part of commercial real estate business development hinges on the ability to identify decision-makers and get in contact with them.

-Or it could be a signal that previous owners did not have the expertise needed to redevelop the property, which could indicate an opportunity for a more experienced developer to suggest they enter into a joint venture.
+Or it could be a signal that previous owners did not have the expertise needed to redevelop the property, which could indicate an opportunity for a more experienced developer to enter the equation.

 Someone who knows how to search public records can figure out not only how much debt was placed on the property, but also the terms of that debt.

 - Will a balloon payment be due any time soon?